-They also included an extendible flip out mirror.
-There’s no separate bathroom sink, instead you simply use the kitchen sink to wash your hands.
+They also included an extendable flip out mirror.
+There’s no separate bathroom sink, instead, you simply use the kitchen sink to wash your hands.

-And don’t worry, because the extendible mirror reaches the kitchen sink.
+And don’t worry, because the extendable mirror reaches the kitchen sink.

 Itty Bitty House Company Tiny Home Video Tour

 If you enjoyed this post, please share it with your friends and “Like” it on Facebook using the buttons below then talk about it in the comments.
 Thanks!

 If you enjoyed this you’ll LOVE our Free Daily Tiny House Newsletter with even more!